Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons

 \section{Data and Simulation Samples}

-The CE-E prototype was exposed to muon, positron and pion beams.
-In this publication only the exposure to positron beams is discussed, with a data set including nominal positron beam energies ranging from 20\GeV to 300\GeV.
-Around 100k events per positron beam energy were recorded.
+The detector was exposed to beams of muons, positrons and pions.
+In this publication, only the data collected with the positron beam are discussed, with nominal beam energies ranging from 20\GeV to 300\GeV.
+Around 100k events per positron beam energy setting were recorded.

-An event selection, defined in Section~\ref{PreSelection}, was used to obtain event samples with a high positron purity, with almost no shower originating upstream of the prototype and full lateral containment of the positron shower within the prototype.
-Between 30\% and 75\% of the recorded events passed the event preselection criteria depending on beam energy and beam settings.
+An event selection, defined in Section~\ref{PreSelection}, was used to obtain event samples with a high positron purity, with minimal energy loss upstream of the prototype, and with full lateral containment of the positron shower within the prototype.
+Between 30\% and 75\% of the recorded events were selected depending on the beam energy and beam settings.
 The main event loss arose from a geometric cut on the impact position of the impinging track.